rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 ![Sharding Overview](https://raw.githubusercontent.com/rabbitmq/rabbitmq-sharding/master/docs/sharded_queues.png)

-As you can see in the graphic, the producers publishes a series of messages, those messages get partitioned to different queues, and then our consumer get messages from one of those queues.
-Therefore if you have a partition with 3 queues, then you will need to have at least 3 consumers to get all the messages from those queues.
+On the picture above the producers publishes a series of messages, those messages get partitioned to different queues, and then our consumer get messages from one of those queues.
+Therefore if there is a partition with 3 queues, it is assumed that there are at least 3 consumers to get all the messages from those queues.

-## Auto-scaling ##
+Queues in RabbitMQ are [units of concurrency](http://www.rabbitmq.com/queues.html#runtime-characteristics) (and, if there are enough cores available, parallelism).
+This plugin makes it possible to have a single logical queue that is partitioned into multiple regular queues ("shards").
+This trades off total ordering on the logical queue for gains in parallelism.

-One interesting property of this plugin, is that if you add more nodes to your RabbitMQ cluster, then the plugin will automatically create more shards in the new node.
-Say you had a shard with 4 queues in `node a` and `node b` just joined the cluster.
-The plugin will automatically create 4 queues in `node b` and join them to the shard partition.
-Already delivered messages _will not_ be rebalanced, but newly arriving messages will be partitioned to the new queues.
+Message distribution between shards (partitioning) is achieved with a custom exchange type that distributes messages by applying a hashing function to the routing key.

-## Partitioning Messages ##
+## Messages Distribution Between Shards (Partitioning)

-The exchanges that ship by default with RabbitMQ work in a "all or nothing" fashion, i.e: if a routing key matches a set of queues bound to the exchange, then RabbitMQ will route the message to all the queues in that set.
-Therefore for this plugin to work, we need to route messages to an exchange that would partition messages, so they are routed to _at most_ one queue.
+The exchanges that ship by default with RabbitMQ work in an "all or nothing" fashion, i.e: if a routing key matches a set of queues bound to the exchange, then RabbitMQ will route the message to all the queues in that set.
+For this plugin to work it is necessary to route messages to an exchange that would partition messages, so they are routed to _at most_ one queue (a subset).

-The plugin provides a new exchange type `"x-modulus-hash"` that will use the traditional hashing technique applying to partition messages across queues.
+The plugin provides a new exchange type, `"x-modulus-hash"`, that will use a hashing function to partition messages routed to a logical queue across a number of regular queues (shards).

 The `"x-modulus-hash"` exchange will hash the routing key used to publish the message and then it will apply a `Hash mod N` to pick the